easypropertylistings/Easy-Property-Listings/readme.txt

 6. Home open shortcode and Multi Author widget

 == Changelog ==
+= 1.2: September 8, 2014 =
+* New: Plug in Activation process flushes permalinks
+* New: Plug in deactivation flushes permalinks
+* New: Shortcode [listing_search]
+* New: Shortcode [listing_feature]
+* New: Shortcode [listing_open] replaces [home_open] shortcode.
+Retained [home_open] for backward compatability, however adjust your site.
+* New: Listing shortcodes allow for default template display if registered by adding template="slim" to the shortcode.
+* New: Translation support now correctly loads text domain epl
+* New: Added translation tags to all test elements for better translation support
+* New: Updated source epl.pot translation file for translations
+* New: Added very rough Italian translation
+* New: Wrapped Featured image in action to allow for easy removal and/or replacement
+* Fix: Undefined errors when debug is active
+* New: Added new CSS classes to widgets for consistent usage
+* Tweak: Admin CSS tweaks to define sections in admin
+* Fix: CSS for TwentyThirteen style CSS using .sidebar container
+* Fix: CSS for responsive shortcode
+* New: Added options to hide/ show various options to EPL - Listing widget: Property Headline, Excerpt, Suburb/Location Label, Street Address, Price, Read More Button
+* New: Added customisable "Read More" label to EPL - Listing widget
+* New: Added excerpt to EPL - Listing widget
+* New: Added options to remove search options from EPL - Listing Search widget
+* New: Added consistent CSS classes to shortcodes for responsive shortcode
+* New: Date processing function for use with WP All Import when importing REAXML files.
+Some imports set the current date instead of the date from the REAXML file.
+Usage in WP All Import Post Date is: [epl_feedsync_format_date({./@modTime})]
+* Tweak: Added additional CSS classes to admin menu pages to extensions can be better distinguished when installed and activated
+* Fix: Registering custom template actions now works correctly
+* New: Added additional CSS classes to template files
+* Fix: Changed property not found wording when using search widget and listing not found.
+* Tweak: Added defaults to widgets to prevent errors when debug is on
+* New: Added WordPress editor support in admin for use with extensions.
+* New: Added textarea support in admin for use with extensions.
+* New: Filters added for all select options on add listing pages which allows for full customisation through simple function
+* New: Added rent period, Day, Daily, Month, Monthly to rental listing types
+* New: Added property_office_id meta field
+* New: Added property_address_country meta field
+* Tweak: Allowed for decimal in bathrooms to allow for 1/2 baths eg 1.5
+* New: Added mini map to listing edit screen.
+Will display mini map in address block when pressing green coordinates button.
+* Fix: Updated admin columns for commercial_land listing type to match other listing type
+* Fix: Swapped bedrooms/bathroom label on hover
+* New: Added filter epl_listing_meta_boxes which allows additional meta boxes to be added through filter

 = 1.1.1: July 7, 2014 =

 * New: Internationalisation support to enable customizing of post types: slug, archive, rewrite, labels, listing categories for meta_types.